Import Data

 • Each column reports its type (double, int, lgl, chr)

-• Makes it much easier to work with large data.
+• Makes it much easier to work with long data tables

 data.frame vs tibble